DocOnDuty/DocOnDuty/README.md

 Fandoms: <br/>
 Limbus, Lob Corp, Deltarune, Nine Sols and more! <br/>

+ZERO medical science, ZERO discoveries ONLY grown adults fighting eachother, what is OR Operation even about man

 ---
 I also have my [Unfished Strawpage](https://doconduty.straw.page/) And my [Atabook](https://doconduty.atabook.org/) you can check out!
 Thanks for reading, hope you have a lovely day/night